 This document introduces no new security considerations as this document describes usage of existing formats and mechanisms.
+This document does introduce a new error code value, but this value is functionally equivalent to existing semantics.
 The Section 9 of [RFC4920] and [RFC4736] should be used as the starting point for reviewing the security considerations related to the formats and mechanisms discussed in this document.